danielrherber/dt-qp-project/examples/README.md

 ---
 ### [nonlin](nonlin/)

-Examples in this folder are **nonlinear dynamic optimization** (NLDO) problems that can be solved using nonlinear programming.
+Examples in this folder are **nonlinear dynamic optimization** (NLDO) problems that can be solved using nonlinear programming methods.

 ##### Some Key Examples
 - [brachistochrone](nonlin/brachistochrone/)